jcolag/entropy-arbitrage/2022-12-04-specificity.md

 Each of those uses of the same verb has a different kind of problem.
 In no particular order, you might notice a logical fault, vagueness, a technical factual error, and unnecessary verbosity.
 The problems don't have equal severities, and none will get you exiled from polite societies, but they do expose problems, regardless.
 And if we want writing to convey information or emotion, we probably want to do that with as few problems as we can manage.

 As hinted, I didn't figure this out first, by any means.
-This idea already existed in the 1930s, and today, communities exist that attempt to minimize the use of forms of the verb "to be," using what they often call [English-Prime](https://en.wikipedia.org/wiki/E-Prime) (É).
+This idea already existed in the 1930s, and today, communities exist that attempt to minimize the use of forms of the verb "to be," using what they often call {% wiki E-Prime|English-Prime|en %} (É).

 Of particular note, we find a similar premise to the "specificity" argument, above.
 Because "is" can refer to many things---identity, existence, position, inclusion, description, passiveness, and so forth---the word often feels meaningless, much like our exclusionary language.

 In reality, I want to say that I *feel* happy, because that carries more weight than implicitly describing me as happy.
 I *haven't finished* writing this post, because the passive voice disperses any sense of responsibility for the work.
-The sky *looks* blue, due to [Reyleigh scattering](https://en.wikipedia.org/wiki/Rayleigh_scattering); other blue things have a blue tint or filter out non-blue light.
+The sky *looks* blue, due to {% wiki Rayleigh_scattering|Reyleigh scattering|en %}; other blue things have a blue tint or filter out non-blue light.
 And while not as pithy, "men represent a subset of mortals.
 Socrates acts as a representative of men.
 Therefore, we can't accidentally invert any of the relationships without noticing."

 Notice that, much like with squeezing out derogatory and exclusionary language, squeezing out the verb "to be" often improves writing.
 I got rid of a passive voice, up there, and we all know that we shouldn't write with passive voice.
 As mentioned, I made the false syllogism impossible to accidentally assemble.
 And I made the other statements clearer about what I meant.